jmcuneo/cs4241-guides/using.webaudio_and_canvas.md

 audioCtx = new AudioContext()
 osc  = audioCtx.createOscillator()

-// filters don't work well with sine oscillators... osc.type = 'sawtooth'
+// Filters don't work well with sine oscillators.
+// The smoother the wave, the less frequency information is in it,
+// so we need a wave with multiple overlaid frequencies.
+// In this case, a "sawtooth" wave ramps up linearly and then abruptly
+// cuts off, creating a wave with a bright sound and lots of overlaid frequencies osc.type = 'sawtooth'

 gainNode = audioCtx.createGain()